mantidproject/mantid/docs/source/algorithms/ConjoinXRuns-v1.rst

 Output:

-.. testoutput:: JoinRunsTSLogExample
+.. testoutput:: ConjoinXRunsTSLogExample

     out has 6 bins with x-axis as: 0.0, 0.25, 10.0, 10.25, 20.0, 20.25

-**Example - JoinRuns to fail with a sample log forbidding to merge**
+**Example - ConjoinXRuns to fail with a sample log forbidding to merge**

-.. testcode:: JoinRunsLogFail
+.. testcode:: ConjoinXRunsLogFail

      # Create input workspaces
     list = []